The Chance to Learn: Education in Mexico

 there are many obstacles for the Mexican government to overcome.
 One of the most

-system.
-Without access to a solid education, millions of children will struggle
+urgent problems is the inconsistency of the educational system in Mexico.
+Without access to a solid education system, millions of children will struggle

 to emerge from poverty and lead productive, fulfilling lives.